Classification of Textile Fibers: Natural vs. Synthetic and Their Properties

 Natural fiber:

-The fiber which comes from nature is known as natural fiber.
-Mainly natural fiber is found from cellulose, protein and mineral.
-The origin of cellulose is a vegetable, protein is animal and mineral is asbestos.
+Fiber that comes from nature is known as natural fiber.
+Mainly, natural fiber is found from cellulose, protein and minerals.
+The origin of cellulose is a vegetable, protein is animal, and mineral is asbestos.
 Some examples are as follows:

 • Cellulose: Cotton, sisal, bamboo, bast etc.